Reviem0/CompSci-Notes/Networks and Security/Network Layer/Ethernet.md

 	- Broadcast frames are forwarded to all ports
 	- Switches can store and forward frames, allowing for error checking (CRC check)
 	- Advanced functions include VLANs and QoS

+# Address Resolution Protocol (ARP)
+ARP is used to find a destination's MAC address when its IP address is known.
+This is for